Five Decades of Community Care

 Today, nearly 50 years later, we’ve helped redefine the community clinic model by pioneering innovative models of primary care delivery.

-With nine state-of-the-art clinics treating more than 70,000 patients every year, VCC is a key health provider for the Southern California region.
+With eleven state-of-the-art clinics treating more than 70,000 patients every year, VCC is a key health provider for the Southern California region.

 More than that, however, we’re a place where all members of our community can feel welcome, safe, and empowered to choose health.

 Valuable Connected Care: Meeting the health and wellness needs of our community.

 Redefining the Community Clinic

 At VCC, we’re helping to redefine what it means to be a community clinic.

 Community health centers (CHCs) empower communities that have been disproportionally impacted by social determinants of health.
 We provide healthcare in communities where there are few or no options for care or where systemic barriers to care have been created.